Unco3892/colaboRate/README.md

 # How to launch Rstudio-server on Google Colab?
-1. Open Rstudio_server.ipynb on Colab
+1. Open run_server.ipynb on Colab
-2. Run all codes one by one.
+2. Run all the chunks of code.
 3. The "rstudio" user is created.
 The password should be defined by user.
 4. Launch the localtunnel produced weblink.
 Rstudio-server will be launched.